jaybeeuu/jaybeeuu-dev/packages/posts/src/premature-optimisation.md

 Of course, it doesn't take much fiddling with the constants at the top of that sample to make the `Set` far out perform the array.
 But even then...  how much faster is it?
 Hundreds of ms when you iterate millions of times?
 Is it worth it?
 How realistic is that test?
 And is that really the least performant bit of your codebase?
-Would you be better spending the time & complexity budget elsewhere and for a much bigger payoff?
+Would you be better spending the time & complexity budget elsewhere and for a much bigger pay off?

 All of this is not to say that you should never optimise for performance.
 I once figured out that a bit of code I wrote was going to take ~8 days to complete.
 (I didn't actually wait that long; I'm too lazy.
 I timed a little bit of the